See some key dates relating to early discoveries about natural and artificial satellites in this timeline.

 21 January 2018 – New Zealand's first satellite

 Rocket Lab successfully deployed 4 small satellites on their second test launch from Mahia.
-Three were for US based corporations but the fourth 'secret satellite' was a New Zealand effort - the Humanity Star.
-The Humanity Star is a geodesic sphere made from carbon fibre with 65 highly reflective panels.
+Three were for US based corporations but the fourth 'secret satellite' was a New Zealand effort – the Humanity Star.
+The Humanity Star was a geodesic sphere made from carbon fibre with 65 highly reflective panels.
 Rocket Lab CEO Peter Beck said he wanted the first New Zealand satellite to be something special for everyone, "The humanity star is a way of looking beyond our immediate situation, whatever that may be, and understanding we are all in this together as one species."
-There is a dedicated website for the Humanity Star where the satellite path is being tracked.

 11 November 2018 – First commercial rocket launch from New Zealand

 Rocket Lab achieves their first official commercial deployment from Mahia.
 'It's Business Time', took off at 4.50 pm on Sunday 11 November.
 It lifted six satellites and a technology demonstrator into low Earth orbit.

 28 June 2022 – testing a return to the Moon